 Access: 3-minute walk from Morioka Station

-During the event, a "Traditional Sansa Dance Competition" is held every day.
+The "Traditional Sansa Dance Competition" is held every day during the event period.

 Google Map